 If you're not sure you need a whole new mattress, there are also some surprisingly strong Prime Day mattress topper deals.

 5 brilliant mattress deals we'd buy now instead

-Save up to $800 - When it comes to sheer value for money, the medium-firm Nectar Memory Foam is the best mattress you can buy.
-We slept on it for weeks and found it to be exceptionally comfortable and supportive, and not too hot at night.
-With a $400 discount, $399 of free gifts, a huge 365-night trial and forever guarantee, it's phenomenal value - and while this deal is available at Amazon too, we've seen complaints from people struggling to get their trial and warranty honored.
+When it comes to sheer value for money, the medium-firm Nectar original is the best memory foam mattress you can buy.
+In our Nectar mattress review we found it to be exceptionally comfortable and supportive for side sleepers in particular.
+With a 33% discount, a huge 365-night trial and forever guarantee, it's phenomenal value.
+And while this deal is available at Amazon too, there are extra hoops to jump through to get that trial and guarantee honoured.

 4. Allswell Mattress: from

-Save up to $96 - Walmart partnered with Allswell on this quality entry-level mattress, and while you can buy it directly from Allswell (opens in new tab), it's cheaper at Walmart today.
+Walmart partnered with Allswell on this quality entry-level mattress, and while you can buy it directly from Allswell, it's cheaper at Walmart today.
 This budget hybrid mattress mixes individually wrapped coils with a charcoal and copper gel infused memory foam layer, which aims to keep you cool at night.
-Prices start at $199 for a twin at Walmart (verses $265) at Allswell, and there the biggest saving ($96) is on the king size.
-(There's a Luxe Hybrid version at Walmart too from $399 (opens in new tab).)
+Prices start at $177 for a twin at Walmart (versus $193 at Allswell, provided you sign up for text alerts).

 Why you shouldn't buy a mattress from Amazon